tpauldike/js-ES6-react/projects/quiz_app/README.md

 3. 3 marks are lost each time the user fails a question
 4. Inputing invalid option will cost the user his entire previous scores
 5. The final score is printed in the end and the percentage is calcualted, and the user gets some remark.

+This project was presented in this [YouTube video](https://youtu.be/yEcHSZppLog)